TheMaverickProgrammer/Compile-Time-Vector-Swizzling/README.md

 vec4 otherVec = myVec.xxyz; // Returns (24, 24, 34, 5)
 ```

-This allows vectors to be dymnamically made from other vector sizes from a supplied order of variables in a row.
+This allows vectors to be dynamically made from other vector sizes from a supplied order of variables in a row.

 One solution that has been done many time is overloading every possible combination of (x,y,z,w) pairs.
 This is a long and tedious practice.
 The other solution is to overload the `[]` operator and supply strings such as `["xxyz"]` to return a larger vector that can be reduced down to the target vector size.